 The Chamber just came back from taking 70 local business leaders to Seattle, a thriving metropolis.
 Seattle is the original home to companies like Boeing, Microsoft and Amazon.
-They have beautiful public areas, entertainment, national sports teams, vineyards and coastal delights.
+They have beautiful examples of solid infrastructure, including public areas, entertainment, national sports teams, vineyards and coastal delights.
 A regret though was brought up several times.
 They neglected to consider public transportation early enough in their growth process.
 Now they are trying to retrofit.
 The construction and traffic chaos will now cost and take more than two to three times as much as it would have if they had addressed the issue sooner.
 Charleston can learn from this.
 So far in our region, we are in the talk phase, with no agreed upon long-term approach.
 Let’s not regret our indecision 10 years from now.

 Education: Our ability to provide the trained, qualified workers needed for the industries that now reside in Charleston is behind.
 This causes companies to import the needed talent.
 Quality talent is not bad for the community, but bringing it in instead of producing it locally has its own side effects.
 We have to support the additional population growth that feeds into our transportation system, and to get the quality talent and professionals to move to our community, we have to offer them quality education for their children.

 We do have several initiatives in this area that are evolving and that are already showing results.
 Look up the Tri-County Cradle to Career Initiative or the multi-school district Career Academies, or learn about how Trident Technical College is working closely with industries to create programs that produce functional talent in an efficient, sustainable manner.